This was

 him awake or not.
 Nevertheless, I witnessed him react to the news with an

-exaggerated, frightened double take—right out of the Hollywood playbook—as he
+exaggerated, frightened double take—right out of the Looney Tunes playbook—as he

 scooped up his phone and put it in his jacket pocket.
 Apparently, the

-guitar-toting straphanger did not regard that moment as a wake-up call.
+guitar-toting straphanger didn't regard the moment as a wake-up call.
 He

 promptly returned to the Land of Nod and continued his journey to nowhere—or